aeknt/exsh/README.md

 more?

-i plan to implement function like thing that will cover both functions and aliases and also i plant implement proper edit line stuff and history
+i plan to implement function like thing that will cover both functions and aliases and also i plan to implement proper edit line stuff and history